-It is a misconception for recovery depends upon improvement or recovery within the first six to 12 months of diagnosis like our case.
-Still, many women continue to improve or recover even years after diagnosis with continued medicinal treatment [3,17].
-Once fully recovered, if there is no subsequent pregnancy, the possibility of relapse or recurrence of heart failure is minimal [13,16].
+Recovery depends upon improvement or recovery within the first six to 12 months of diagnosis like our case.
+Still, many women continue to improve or recover even years after diagnosis with continued medical follow up treatment [3,17].
+Once fully recovered, it's better to avoid subsequent pregnancy, as the possibility of relapse or recurrence of heart failure is minimal [13,16].

-Subsequent pregnancy should be avoided when left ventricular function has not recovered and the EF is lower than 55% [1,18].
-The chance of relapse may be even smaller for those with normal contractile reserve as demonstrated by stress echocardiography [18-20] in any subsequent pregnancy, careful monitoring is necessary.
-Where relapse occurs, conventional treatment should be resumed, including hydralazine with nitrates plus beta-blockers during pregnancy, or ACE-inhibitors plus beta-blockers following pregnancy.
+Subsequent pregnancy absolutely should be avoided if left ventricular function has not recovered and the EF is lower than 55% [1,18].
+The chance of relapse may be even smaller for those with normal EF demonstrated by stress echocardiography [18-20]. careful monitoring is necessary in any subsequent pregnancy.
+In case relapse occurs, conventional treatment should be started, including hydralazine with nitrates or ACE-inhibitors plus beta-blockers, during and following pregnancy.